nrs-org/novelslop/content/vol_01/chap_03.typ

   her idol addiction, such a future was better than anything Mona could ask for.

-  Mona walked down the stairs, and on her way, she smelled the ever-familiar scent of breakfast, something that she thought she would never be able to experience another time after skipping breakfast for the entirety of her spring vacation.
+  Mona walked down the stairs, and on her way, she smelled the ever-familiar scent of breakfast, a nostalgic scent that she thought she would never be able to experience another time after skipping it for the entirety of her spring vacation.

   In the kitchen, Yusuke was cooking breakfast for the two daughters while his wife, Ayako, was trying to finish her meal as quickly as possible to go to work.

-  "Ah you are here, at last.", Yusuke said right as he saw her daughters, one of whom was still sleepy, entered the room, "Wait a minute, your breakfast will be done soon."
+  "Ah!
+You two are here, at last.", Yusuke said right as he saw her daughters, one of whom was still sleepy, entered the room, "Wait a minute, your breakfast will be done soon."

   "Good morning, dad, mom."
 Mona replied in a drowsy manner.

   "Good morning, Mona.
 Oh!
 You looked really nice in that new uniform.
 As expected from my daughter!"
-Ayako replied while her focus was still fixated on her meal.
+Ayako looked at her daughter for a while, before returning her focus back to her meal.

+  Unbothered by the compliment,
   Mona, subtly and swiftly, took the seat next to her mom, before her sister could even notice.
 Since the chairs of the dining table were laid out by the two sides of the table, sitting next to her mother was the only way for her to avoid the fate of sitting next to the "siscon monster" named Narumi Sena.
-When Sena realized her carelessness, she immediately turned her expression into that of a pissed-off kid who just got their toys stolen, just to be met with a slight smirk on Mona’s face.
+When Sena realized her blunder, she immediately turned her expression into that of a pissed-off kid who just got their toys stolen, just to be met with a slight smirk on Mona’s face.

   "Mom!
 Change seats with me!
 I want to sit next to Mona too!", She groaned.

   "Can you see I’m trying to eat as quickly as I can right now?
-I ain’t got time for your sisters’ games.", she replied in a joking manner, which annoyed Sena even more.
+I ain’t got time for your sisters’ games.", she replied in a joking voice, which annoyed Sena even more.

   "Grrrrrrrrrrr"